- Documentation

 - • Download Full Resolution - Save the original high-quality image

-- • Set as Profile Image - Make this the thumbnail for your prompt
+- • Set as Profile Image - Make this the thumbnail for your prompt - it will be considered the select image of the prompt for display elsewhere such as the editor or gallery

 - • Delete Image - Remove from library (owner only)